-the lists of line segments back to compressed bitmaps.
-In this case, each bitmap represents the grid points belonging to one connected region.
-We have implemented a procedure that takes $\mathcal{O}(s_l)$ time.
+dure that takes $\mathcal{O}(s_l)$ time.
 The size of a bitmap is proportional to the number of line segments it represents.
-Since the region growing step does not change the number of line segments, the total size of the compressed bitmaps produced should be about the same as the size of the input bitmap, i.e., their total size is $\mathcal{O}(s_l)$ .
+Since the region growing step does not change the number of line segments, the total size of the compressed bitmaps produced is about the same as the size of the input bitmap, i.e., their total size is $\mathcal{O}(s_l)$.

 Overall, the region growing process takes one bitmap and generates a number of bitmaps, one for each connected region.
-Most of the steps in this process have a complexity of $\mathcal{O}(s_l)$ and others have a complexity of $\mathcal{O}(s)$ .
-Since $s \sim 2s_l$ , the total time complexity is $\mathcal{O}(s)$ and so is the memory requirement.
+Most of the steps in this process have a complexity of $\mathcal{O}(s_l)$ and others have a complexity of $\mathcal{O}(s)$.
+Since $s \sim 2s_l$, the total time complexity is $\mathcal{O}(s)$ and so is the memory size requirement.

-To verify that the time required by the region growing

-procedure is proportional to the number of line segments, we have collected timing results from a large number of different test cases (see details in Section 6).
+To verify that the time required by the region growing procedure is proportional to the number of line segments, we have collected timing results from a large number of different test cases (see details in Section 6).
 The results are plotted in Figure 6.
 We observe that the points fall close to the regression lines.
 Given that time reported is wall-clock time and the figure contains more than 66,000 test cases on two sets of autoignition data, it is remarkable that there are so few outliers.
 Also note that the datasets use distributed grids, see Figure 2.
 This verifies that the linear relation holds for nontrivial grids.
-Another important observation is that the slopes of the two regression lines are remarkably similar, $10^{-6}$ and $1.25 \times 10^{-6}$ , even though the two grids are significantly different in size.
-This indicates that the coefficients in the linear relation do not depend on the grid size and that the time complexity of the region growing algorithm is indeed $\mathcal{O}(s_l)$ .
+Another important observation is that the slopes of the two regression lines are remarkably similar, 10^{-6} and 1.25×10^{-6} , even though the two grids are significantly different in size.
+This indicates that the coefficients in the linear relation do not depend on the grid size and that the time complexity of the region growing algorithm is indeed $\mathcal{O}(s_1)$.